vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Alligator_trees.png "Alligator_trees.png")

 - Similarly to the crocodile tree, _A. mississippienis_, was used as the outgroup.
-- Unlike the crocodile tree, there were fundamental relationship differences between the reconstructed and Eaton et _al._ phylograms for the alligators.
+- Unlike the crocodile tree, there were fundamental relationship differences between the reconstructed (Fig. 6A) and Eaton et _al._ (Fig. 6B) phylograms for the alligators.
--
+-  While the reconstructed tree placed the P. _trigonatus_/_P. palpebrosus_ (yelllow/purple)  closer to the _C. yacare_/_C.c. chiapasius_ group (pink/dark green), the Eaton et _al._ tree placed the _P. trigonatus_/ _P. palpebrosus_ group more closely related to _M. niger_/_C. latirostris_ group (orange/blue).
+-  Only two of the alligator species in the tree have NCBI reference COX1 genes availible (_P. trigonatus_ and _P. palpebrossus_) (yellow and purple respectively).
+Both references fell closely within the expected species.

 **Deer**